 A respiratory membrane creates the barrier between alveolar air and blood, and this membrane consists only of the squamous alveolar cell, squamous endothelial cell of the capillary, and their shared basement membrane.
 Membranes have a total thickness of only 0.5-micrometers, in contrast to the 7.5-micrometer diameter of the erythrocytes (blood cells) that pass through the capillaries.

 Type I pneumocytes

-The major cell type found on the alveolar surface, covering about 95% of the surface area, are thin, broad cells known as squamous (type I) alveolar cells.
+The major cell type found on the alveolar surface, covering about 95% of the surface area, are thin, broad cells known as squamous (type I) alveolar cells, also known as type I pneumocytes.
 The thin walls of these cells allow for rapid gas diffusion between the air and blood, and therefore allow for gas exchange to occur.
 The other 5% of the surface area of an alveolus is covered by round to cuboidal great (type II) alveolar cells.
 Although type II alveolar cells cover less surface area, they greatly outnumber the squamous alveolar cells.

-The type II alveolar cells have two functions: (1) to repair the alveolar epithelium when squamous cells are damaged, and (2) to secrete pulmonary surfactant.
+The type II alveolar cells (also known as type II pneumocytes) have two functions: (1) to repair the alveolar epithelium when squamous cells are damaged, and (2) to secrete pulmonary surfactant.
 Surfactant is composed of phospholipids and protein, and coats the alveoli and smallest bronchioles, which prevents the pressure buildup from collapsing the alveoli when one exhales.
 Without surfactant, the walls of a deflating alveolus would tend to cling together like sheets of wet paper, and it would be very difficult to re-inflate them on the next inhalation.

 When a breath is taken during inhalation, the concentration of the incoming oxygen is higher in the alveolus than in the red blood cells.
 For this reason, oxygen will leave the alveolus and enter the red blood cells.